sethmiles/bar-chart/README.md

 This bar chart contains the esential code to build a reusable data driven bar chart that can be updated.
 The chart is built on d3.js and follows some backbone.js naming conventions.

+###Dependencies

+Barchart.js requires d3.js and jQuery, zepto, or some other jquery flavor.
+If you do not use jQuery, the code can be slightly altered to accomodate.
+(Search for "$" in the code - there are only 3 of them)

 #How to Use It

 Running Barchart.js attaches the Barchart class to the window.
 The code below shows how easy it us to get a barchart built and appended to the DOM.